r-tanya/benvolio-bookstore/README.md

 -------INSTALLATION--------

-1. Go to https://www.uniformserver.com/ to download the Uniform Server.
-2. Launch UniController.exe and start Apache and MySQL.
-Open the MySQL console.
+1. Find a web host with PHP and MySQL support, or install a web server along with PHP and MySQL.
-3. Create a database with the command: create database db_name;
+2. On the MySQL console, create a database with the command: create database db_name;
-4. Switch to this database with the command: use db_name;
+3. Switch to this database with the command: use db_name;
-5. Download the install.sql script file from this repository.
+4. Download the install.sql script file from this repository.
-6. Paste the contents of install.sql into the MySQL console to create/populate all of the tables.
+5. Run the contents of install.sql into the MySQL console to create/populate the tables.
-7. Create a user who will use/modify this database with the following commands: create user username identified by "password";
+6. Create a user who will use/modify this database with the following commands: create user username identified by "password";
      grant all on db_name.* to username;
-8. Create a folder for this application inside UniServerZ\www\.
-9. Download the index.php file from this repository and save it in this folder.
+7. Download the index.php file from this repository and place it in a folder in the web directory.
-10. Open index.php.
-Modify the $username, $password, $dbname parameters to reflect the chosen database name, user, and password for this application.
+8. In index.php, modify the $username, $password, $dbname parameters to reflect the chosen database name, user, and password for this application.
-11. Go to localhost/foldername on a browser to access the application.

-To access the application in the future, launch UniController, start Apache and MySQL, and go to localhost/foldername.
+9. To access the application, navigate to http://localhost/foldername on a browser.

 *Currently the application displays the ID and title of books sold at Benvolio Bookstore and prompts the user to enter the ID of a book for more information.